Dog Kills Possum in Your Backyard? Preventing and Addressing Wildlife Conflicts

 The Role of Native Vegetation

-Native plants play a vital role in providing food and shelter for a diverse range of wildlife.
+Native plants are vital in providing food and shelter for diverse wildlife.
 They attract pollinators like bees and butterflies, which are essential for the reproduction of many plant species.
-Additionally, native vegetation offers protection and nesting opportunities for birds, small mammals, and insects.
-By incorporating these plants into our landscaping, we are essentially creating a safe haven for native wildlife right in our own backyard.
+Additionally, native vegetation offers birds, small mammals, and insects protection and nesting opportunities.
+By incorporating these plants into our landscaping, we are essentially creating a haven for native wildlife right in our backyard.

-For instance, planting nectar-rich flowers such as coneflowers and milkweed can attract pollinators like bees and Monarch butterflies.
+For instance, planting nectar-rich flowers like coneflowers and milkweed can attract pollinators like bees and Monarch butterflies.
 Meanwhile, shrubs like elderberry provide food sources for various bird species while offering protective cover.

 Respecting Wildlife’s Role